Invasion of Isle de France: Planning

 On 15 October, Bertie arrived at Rodriguez with his squadron from Cape Town.
 On 3 November, the Bombay Army arrived, followed on 6 November by the Madras Army.
 On Rodriguez the invasion plans were finalised, HMS Staunch sent to reconnoitre the northern coastline of Isle de France to seek a suitable beach.
 Command of the landing and the naval support role was given to Captain Philip Beaver, who had a reputation as an expert in amphibious operations.
 Keating was placed in command of the vanguard of the land force, with Captain William Augustus Montagu commanding the naval brigade, and Abercromby in overall charge.
 Rowley would remain offshore in HMS Boadicea, as would Bertie, who took Africaine as his flagship.

 The French response to the impending British invasion was to mobilise the island's 10,000-strong militia.
 Despite their large numbers, this force was untrained and poorly armed and motivated.
 Decaen himself recognised that they would be unreliable in the face of an attack by British regulars.
-He also bolstered his forces by attempting to recruit volunteers from among the hundreds of prisoners of war held in the island's prisons (a principal cause of the food shortages on Isle de France).
+He also bolstered his forces by attempting to recruit volunteers from among the hundreds of British prisoners of war held in the island's prisons, who were a principal cause of food shortages in the colony.
 Over 500 volunteers agreed to join his army, the majority of them Irishmen, who were promised French assistance in obtaining Ireland's independence from British rule.
 Altogether, Decaen could muster 1,300 regulars to defend the capital, which he placed under the command of General Edmé-Martin Vandermaesen.